-The local-global quantum kernel includes a parameter $q$, which determines the kernel's degree and serves as a tuning parameter for controlling the bandwidth of the global component.
+The Local-Global quantum kernel in this case includes a parameter $q$, which determines the kernel's degree and serves as a tuning parameter for controlling the behavior of the global component.
 Figure~\ref{fig:spsm} illustrates this idea.
-The local-global kernel closely follows the local component but deviates in specific narrow regions.
+The Local-Global kernel closely follows the local component but deviates in specific narrow regions.
 As the parameter $q$ increases, these deviations become more localized, reinforcing the analogy with spiky-smooth kernels.

-\subsection{Quantum Circuit Implementation}
+\subsection{Quantum Circuit implementation}

-We now turn our attention to the circuit implementation of the local-global quantum kernel.
-Since it combines a local quantum kernel with a global one, a natural approach to evaluating the local-global kernel is to measure a quantum observable that can be expressed as a weighted sum of local and global observables.

-In the case of separable global encoding with $L_s = \ket{0^s}\bra{0^s}$, the reduced density matrix of $\sigma_{x,z}$ defined in~\eqref{eq:sigma_xz} is given by: